Raj Goyle: New York career

-Goyle has served on the boards of Hunger Free America, the State Innovation Exchange, Everyartist.me, Issue One, New Deal Democrats, and the Planned Parenthood of NYC Action Fund.

 New York State Comptroller campaign

 On September 22, 2025, Goyle announced that he would seek the office of New York State Comptroller in the 2026 election.
+He aimed to improve investment returns by "using best-in-class software to identify potential investments" and to invest funds in new affordable housing projects in the state.
+Goyle also proposed to divest from fossil fuel investments and from Palantir.

+He lost to incumbent Tom DiNapoli.

 Personal life

 Goyle married attorney Monica Kumari Arora, an attorney and daughter of retired public school teachers in Middletown, Orange County, New York, on July 24, 2004.
 They have two children and live in Lower Manhattan.
 After relocating to New York, Goyle’s parents moved to the same neighborhood.